eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.astro/README.md

 ## Thing Configuration

-A thing requires the geolocation (latitude, longitude, (altitude)) for which the calculation is done.
+A thing requires the geolocation (latitude,longitude[,altitude]) for which the calculation is done.
 Optionally, a refresh interval (in seconds) can be defined to also calculate positional data like azimuth and elevation.
 The complementary altitude part of the geolocation parameter is optional and sharpens results provided by the Radiation group.